-‘Bold And The Beautiful’ Recap Wednesday, September 12: Emma Says No To Sex With Xander, Zoe Wants It
+‘Bold And The Beautiful’ Recap For Wednesday, September 12: Emma Says No To Sex With Xander, Zoe Wants It

 — Bold & The Beautiful (@BandB_CBS) September 12, 2018

-Hope feels that Steffy wanted her father to choose the Intimates line to get back at her.
-She calls her a “daddy’s girl,” however Steffy is having none of it.
-She reminds Hope that Brooke has made plenty of allowances for her daughter and that the decision that Ridge made was in the best interest of the company.
-She tells Hope, “You worry about you, and I’ll worry about me.”
-Steffy is determined to be the best version of herself and mother to Kelly that she can be.
+Hope felt that Steffy wanted her father to choose the Intimates line to get back at her.
+She called her a “daddy’s girl,” however Steffy was having none of it.
+She reminded Hope that Brooke has made plenty of allowances for her daughter and that the decision that Ridge made was in the best interest of the company.

+“You worry about you, and I’ll worry about me,” she told Hope.
+Steffy was determined to be the best version of herself and mother to Kelly that she could be.
 She won’t let anyone get in the way.
 Bold and the Beautiful airs weekdays on CBS.